 Her recordings continued to have strong sales, and she won the Grammy Award (best Mexican-American album) in 1993 for her album Live.
 In 1994, she and the band played numerous tour dates in New York, California, Puerto Rico and Argentina.
 Amor Prohibido was released that same year, and went gold.

 Selena's first English-language album, Dreaming of You, was released after her death and became a huge hit.
-Her music remains popular today.
-Since her untimely death, Selena's life story has been the subject of a 1997 film, Selena, which stars Jennifer Lopez as the Tejano superstar and James Edward Olmos as her father.
+Additionally, her life story became the subject of a 1997 film, Selena, which stars Jennifer Lopez as the Tejano superstar and Edward James Olmos as her father.

 The popularity of Selena's music and persona endured through the years.
 In 2017, reality star Kim Kardashian West dressed up as the Tejano singer as part of her homage to music legends for Halloween.

 Selena was then posthumously honored with a star on the Hollywood Walk of Fame on November 3, proclaimed "Selena Day" in Los Angeles by Mayor Eric Garcetti.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!